mark-nicholson/python-editline/README.md

 | 16.04LTS | 3.4.6 | installed | lib.so | Works |  |  |

 #### Quirks
+None

 ### RedHat
 #### Testing
 | Version | Python  | Libedit | Link | Python -i | Custom| idle |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 | * | ? | [thrysoee.dk](http://thrysoee.dk/editline/) | Dynamic |  |  |  |

+#### Quirks
+- Probably should test this but since Ubuntu passed, I'm guessing just about any Linux distro will work; at least with the custom or built-in model.

 ### FreeBSD
 #### Testing